HSBC expands global securities services in ADGM

 “Our new presence in ADGM complements HSBC’s existing securities services presence across the region and around the world,” Abdulfattah added.

-“Having world class global banking and markets capabilities in the UAE and the wider region is how we helped clients in the Middle East and North Africa raise more than $19 billion from investors worldwide in 2021 and more than $15 billion in the first half of 2022, placing us on top of Dealogic’s regional equity and debt rankings,” said Nabeel Abdul Rahim Albloushi, head of corporate sales Menat, and head of markets and securities services in the UAE, HSBC.
+“Having world class global banking and markets capabilities in the UAE and the wider region is how we helped clients in the Middle East and North Africa raise more than US$19 billion from investors worldwide in 2021 and more than US$15 billion in the first half of 2022, placing us on top of Dealogic’s regional equity and debt rankings,” said Nabeel Abdul Rahim Albloushi, Head of Corporate Sales MENAT, and Head of Markets & Securities Services in the UAE, HSBC.

 “The UAE’s position as a hub of financial market activity is clear from the past year’s boom in IPO listings across the country, so it is more important than ever for HSBC’s Global Custody business to be on-the-ground, connecting directly with customers in the nation’s capital.
 This expansion responds clearly to the needs of our clients and further extends our ability to connect international investors, sovereign and institutional investment managers from Abu Dhabi, to capital markets around the world.”

-HSBC is one of the world’s largest global custodians and held $10.8 trillion of assets as custodian for clients as of 31 December 2021, seven per cent higher than at December 31, 2020.
+HSBC is one of the world’s largest global custodians and held US$10.8 trillion of assets as custodian for clients as of 31 December 2021, 7% higher than at 31 December 2020.